rdmtc/node-red-contrib-sun-position/README.md

 }
 ```

-- **second output** to **... output** if limits for azimuth are defined the incomming message will send to this output.
+- **second output** to **... output** if limits for azimuth are defined the incoming message will send to this output.
 It adds a `msg.payload.posChanged` property of type _boolean_ which is true if the limit has changed since the last azimuth calculation.

 ### time-inject

 Injects a message into a flow either manually or at timestamps which can also depending on the sunset, sunrise, or moon set and rise.
-The message payload can be a variety of types, including strings, JavaScript objects, the current time or the cuttent sun or moon position.
+The message payload can be a variety of types, including strings, JavaScript objects, the current time or the current sun or moon position.

 ![time-inject](images/time-inject-example.png?raw=true)